 Soy Ginger Dressing

-- In a small pot, place water, rice wine vinegar, tamari, mirin and brown sugar together.
+- In a small bowl, place water, rice wine vinegar, tamari, mirin and brown sugar together.

-- Over medium heat, simmer until brown sugar has dissolved.
+- Mix well until brown sugar is fully dissolved.

 - Grate ginger into the bowl, then add the sesame oil and chilli flakes.

 - If you don’t have mirin, you can omit it from the dressing.

 - I prefer brown sugar because of the caramel tones, but you can use white or raw sugar.